JustGoodOldHaroldHere/PlexConfiguration/Sonarr.md

 Sonarr is a web based app that automates downloading and handling of tv programs.
 ## Run all commands with sudo

-You have 2 options and i will cover both, Sonarrv2 or Sonarrv3 v2 is the mainstream supported version and v3 at this current time is an beta and may have major issues.
+You have 2 options and i will cover both, Sonarrv2 or Sonarrv3 v2 is the mainstream supported version and v3 at this current time is a beta and may have major issues.
 Please refer to the main sonarr website for details

 ### V2 installation